 The Elizabeth "Betty" Desnoyers Scholarship

-Elizabeth or Betty as she was known by friends and family, was the voice of Westfield State University for many years.
+Elizabeth or “Betty” as she was known by friends and family, was the main receptionist at the University for many years.
 Betty was the university’s receptionist and usually the first person you would talk to when you called the main number.

 Betty passed away in August of 2015.
 In her memory, her husband, Donald Desnoyers, established this scholarship as her legacy.